Vbanety/Alura/README.md

  3 - Today I changed the layout from file "INDEX.HTML", adding structure on the header and putting more sections organizing your places.
 Besides this changeds, I taked from the internet the code Reset CSS, acording the class Alura.
 (Nice, have a good day code all us!)

  4 - Creating the sales part of the panel and organizing your positions.

+ 5 - Adding the TAG FOOTER in the file "SOBRE.HTML and INDEX.HTML".